 - Be ordinarily resident in the State

 In addition, the person claiming the allowance for the child must:

-- Have regard to the description of the care and attention required by the child given by the parent or guardian.
+- Your description of the care and attention required by your child.
+(The

 Reviews and appeals

 If your application is refused on medical grounds, you may submit additional

 information and ask for the case to be reviewed by a different Medical

 Assessor.
 If you are not satisfied with the outcome of this review, or wish to